 - Configure ArcGIS Online as a trusted service provider with SimpleSAMLphp by configuring the <SimpleSAMLphp_HOME>/metatadata/saml20-sp-remote.php file.

 - Obtain the metadata XML file of your ArcGIS Online organization.

 To get the metadata file, sign in as an administrator of your organization and open your organization page.
 Click the Settings tab and click Security on the left side of the page.
-In the Enterprise Logins section, click the Get Service Provider button.
+In the Logins section, under SAML login, click the Download service provider metadata button.

 - Convert the XML file you obtained in the previous substep to PHP format.

 SimpleSAMLphp expects the service provider’s metadata information to be provided in PHP format.
 SimpleSAMLphp provides a built-in XML-to-PHP metadata converter which, by default, is available as https://<simpleSAML-server>/<saml-app-name>/admin/metadata-converter.php in your SimpleSAMLphp installation.
 Use the converter to convert the XML to PHP.